 DIVISION B - COMMUNICATIONS AND EXPRESSIVE ARTS

 CLASS BA - COMMUNICATION ARTS

-Lot 1: Speech written, performed, recorded on videotape if possible.
+Lot 1: Speech written, performed, provided on DVD

 Lot 2: Demonstration given, provided on DVD